Denver Dog Bite Injury Lawyers

-Even when owners do the right thing, however, dogs can attack unpredictably.
+Even when owners do the right thing, dogs can still attack unpredictably.

 Varner Faddis Elite Legal, LLC offers creative options for compensation recovery.
-We have recovered substantial personal injury awards upwards of $1,130,000.
-Results will vary per the specific intricacies of your dog bite injury.
-Dog bites and injuries vary, and there is no way to tell how much your claims will be worth without looking at all aspects of your situation.
+We have recovered substantial personal injury awards of up to $1,130,000.
+However, dog bites and injuries vary, and there is no way to tell how much your claim will be worth without looking at all aspects of your situation.

 Our firm has over 32 years of combined experience in personal injury matters, including dog bites.
 We are result-oriented and innovative.
 You will have diligent and aggressive representation through every stage of your injury claim.
 We have innovative case management technology, so you are always abreast of where your case is and what will happen next.

 It is critical to have a local dog bite injury lawyer who can explain dog bite laws and ensure you get the most for your damages.
 Contact our firm today at (720) 770-8335 for a client-invested approach to your claim.